PyCOMPLETE/pypkgexample/README.md

  - [References](#references)

 ## Introduction
-This package provides an example of python package, including compiled parts in C and Fortran, following the standard structure for python packaging.
+"pypkgexample" provides an example of python package including compiled parts in C and Fortran, following the standard structure for python packaging.

 It illustrates how tho create a package that can be easily installed using the [Python Package Installer (pip)](https://pip.pypa.io/), which automatically retrieves all the dependencies and compiles extensions in C and Fortran.

-The package can therefore be simply done by typing:
+The package can therefore be simply installed by typing:
 ```bash
 pip install pypkgexample
 ```
-assuming that the packagee has been downloaded in the current folder.
+assuming that the package has been downloaded in the current folder.

 ## Tasks performed by pypkgexample